MrGavintech/notebook/README.md

 # Notebook

 This app uses Session storage to store user notes, angular material for a quick layout, and a basic structure to allow for a simple state management w/out the use of any 3rd party libraries.
 This was just a sample project I did for an interview requirement.
 The project was timed, so I always feel like there's room for improvement on a timed exercise.
+The primary requirement was to allow note taking on the initial page.
+Also it was to not to lose the users information upon navigation to the same app in a new tab, or refreshes.
+It was limited to 5 notes.

 ## What could be better and worked as issue requests?
 When time permits, these are the following items I'd like to address in the code base